AbsaOSS/pramen/README.md

       # If multiple URLs are specified, the retry will be attempted on the next URL each time.
       # 'retries = 1' means that the connection will be attempted only once.
       retries = 3

+      # (Optional) The timeout for connecting to the JDBC host.
+      connection.timeout = 60

       # Any option passed as 'option.' will be passed to the JDBC driver.
 Example:
       #option.database = "test_db"